 The serrated peaks, frothing mountain rivers, and sparkling glacial lakes in the Albanian Alps are a mountainous landscape with few rivals.

 For now, there are also few visitors.

-While mountain passes are being signposted and roads freshly tarmacked to attract tourists, come today and you’ll mostly share the scenery with the wolves, lynxes and other wildlife that flourish here.
+Albanian mountain passes are slowly being signposted and roads freshly tarmacked to attract tourists.
+But, come today and you’ll mostly share the scenery with the wolves, lynxes and other wildlife that flourish here.